-Our research group is again one of the organizing team of the DCASE 2017 challenge, and I am acting as the task coordinator for three challenge tasks: Acoustic scene classification, Detection of rare sound events, and Sound event detection in real life audio.
+Our research group is once again one of the organizing teams of the DCASE 2018 challenge, and I am acting as the task coordinator for acoustic scene classification challenge task.

 Automatic sound event detection aims at processing the continuous acoustic signal and converting it into symbolic descriptions of the corresponding sound events present at the auditory scene.
 Sound event detection can be utilized in a variety of applications, including context-based indexing and retrieval in multimedia databases, unobtrusive monitoring in health care, and surveillance.